pabloripoll/docker-laravel-10-php-fpm-8/README.md

 }
 ```

-## Check Laravel database connection

-Check connection to database through a test endpoint.
-If conenction params are not set already will response as follows
+Check connection to database through this endpoint.
+If conenction params are not set already or does not exist, endpoint response will be as follow
 ```
 GET: http://localhost:8888/api/v1/health/db